Set Up RBAC for Infra Admins

 What is RBAC?

-RBAC (Role-Based Access Control) is a security framework that provides access control based on roles assigned to users.
-It defines the roles and responsibilities of users within the system and restricts access to resources according to the user’s role.
-It ensures only authorized users have access to specific resources and prevents unauthorized access.
+RBAC (Role-Based Access Control) is a security framework that provides access control based on roles assigned to users or user groups.
+This framework defines the roles and responsibilities of users within the system and restricts access to resources according to the user’s role.
+RBAC ensures only authorized users have access to specific resources and prevents unauthorized access.

 Use Case